-Our family history in the Barossa dates back to the 1870’s, in that time there has been a lot of environmental change much of it due to an increasing population and farming practices.
-In this time we have also seen great improvements in technology, and a far greater awareness of how to minimise environmental impact and correct the mistakes of past generations.
+Our family history in the Barossa dates back to the 1870’s.
+Since then, there has been a lot of environmental change, much of it due to an increasing population and farming practices.
+However, during this time we have also seen great improvements in technology, and a far greater awareness of how to minimise environmental impact and correct the mistakes of past generations.

 Responsible Water Use

 Throughout our vineyards, we have fitted ‘moisture probes’ to monitor the soil moisture levels.
 Only when the soil is very low in moisture and the vines in real need of water during the summer months do we give them a drink.
 This policy not only conserves water but also results in small berry size, more concentrated flavours and better quality wine.
 It’s a win-win!

 Controlling soil erosion is another issue which is important in farming areas.
 Our planting of trees and maintaining cover crops all year round ensures that we inhibit the runoff of top soils.
 This has a two tier effect in that we retain fertile top soils which are vital in the growth of healthy vines and we also avoid clogging of local waterways, whereby allowing natural flow.

 Since the mid 80’s we have engaged in an extensive tree planting program.
 We now estimate that we have planted over 10,000 trees on our properties.
 Included in this is a purpose planted woodlot, which is used to assist in waste water management.

 In building our winery, we included a water treatment facility to ensure that any water used could be clarified before returning it into the environment.
 Once clarified, this water is sent to our woodlot where it aids in the growing of trees and also filters through the ground to our bores.
 Our bore water is then used in irrigating our vineyards.

 The winery, and more specifically our barrel shed, is used to catch rain water which runs off to a 280,000 litre water tank.
 This water is then used in the winemaking process.